Warning!: Writing for this guide began during Beta Version 0.3.1. Some changes may have occurred between early writing and the game’s official launch.

 Characters who are wearing medium or heavy armor (hence also suffering the aforementioned penalties, courtesy of their armor) will not face additional penalties from encumbrance until their encumbrance load exceeds that of their armor class.
 For example, a character wearing a Breastplate can carry a medium load without any extra penalties, and a character wearing Halfplate can carry a heavy load.

 Not all characters will want to do this, however.
 Generally speaking, heavier armor provides higher Armor Class, which is good for obvious reasons, but heavier armor also slows a character down, reduces the maximum Dexterity modifier they can apply to their Armor Class, imposes an Armor Check Penalty which adversely affects skill checks, and the bulk of heavier armor impedes arcane (but not divine) spell casting in the form of a flat Arcane Spell Failure chance.
-Rangers and Rogues will want to wear lighter armor so their skills aren’t hampered too much, as so they can get the best benefit out of their higher Dexterity scores, while Sorcerers and Wizards may want to refrain from wearing any armor at all to avoid the chance that their spell-casting will be impeded.
+Rangers and Rogues will want to wear lighter armor so their skills aren’t hampered too much, and so they can get the best benefit out of their higher Dexterity scores, while Sorcerers and Wizards may want to refrain from wearing any armor at all to avoid the chance that their spell-casting will be impeded.

 The Chainshirt - yes, merely an excuse for another tutorial - is middling armor, Light Armor on the edge of Medium Armor, giving a +4 Armor Class bonus while retaining a +4 Max Dexterity modifier.
 Perfect for a Ranger or a more combat-prone Rogue.